Lucite Purses - Popular Bags of the 1940s

 She loved to work with expensive fabrics and embellishments like delicate trimmings, embroidery, exquisite beadwork, ribbons, ruffles, lace, mirrors, and flowers.
 Jeanne also used ornamentation such as appliqué, quilting, 'couching', pearls, corals, tiny shells, and sequins.

-Unfortunately, she didn’t have a public/limelight image like her industry rival Coco Chanel who self-promoted her fashion designs.
+Unfortunately, she didn’t have a public/limelight image like her industry rival, Coco Chanel, who self-promoted her fashion designs.
 Karl Elberfeld once wrote about her . . .
 “Her image wasn’t as strong as that of Chanel because she was a nice old lady and not a fashion plate”.

 The House of Lanvin is still very much alive today, going from strength to strength.
 Indeed, a wonderful legacy for a talented fashion designer.